-If you’re looking for holiday inspiration this year, exploring a new UK city is a fantastic alternative to going abroad.
+If you’re looking for holiday inspiration this year, exploring a new UK city is a great alternative to going abroad.

 You’ll find history, culture, museums, restaurants and shops on your doorstep, as well as superb options for biking, walking and spending time in nature.

-Read on to see which top 12 UK cities we think you should visit on a short break.
+Read on to see which top 11 UK cities we think you should visit for a short break.